Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 That settled it, really.
 If he was going to build a Clan, or at least a focus of stability in a world gone mad, he needed respect.
 Lose that, and the disillusioned Clanless would probably tear him apart anyway.

 Tuygen cleared his throat.
-"I, ah…I heard that it is a Human tradition to use a white flag to indicate a desire for peaceful contact," he suggested.
+"I, ah...
+I heard that it is a Human tradition to use a white flag to indicate a desire for peaceful contact," he suggested.

 "It seems to me that too many people in our compound know a lot about Humans," Yeego muttered.